Alma Eko, Productos Ecológicos libres de Plásticos. Alma Eko

 • Guar gum

-Guar gum is a natural thickener made from the seeds of the Cyamopsis tetragonoloba plant.
-This ingredient gels liquids, giving them greater consistency, which will make your shampoo easier to apply and longer lasting.
+Guar gum is a natural thickener made from the seeds of the cyamopsis tetragonoloba plant.
+This ingredient gels liquids, giving them greater consistency, which will make your shampoo easier to apply and last longer.

 The tip of a coffee spoon will be enough.